DragonPG2000/Cancer/Readme.md

 ### Model Configuration
 The file `model_configs.py` contains the information on what hyperparameters were used for training each model

-Note: If the threshold is defined in the `model_configs.py` the inference script will use the threshold defined there directly
+Note: If the threshold is defined in the `model_configs.py` the inference script will use the threshold defined there directly.
+Use `--override` argument if you want to test with other threshold values.

 ## Results
 Inference results are stored in the `results/` directory as CSV files: